alex-muliande/password-locker/README.md

 # Password-locker
+The project was done using python3.6

 ## Description
-we will create an amazing application that will help us manage our passwords and even generate new passwords for us..
+An application that helps us manage our passwords and even generate new passwords for us.As well as log in to our existing accouts

 ## Author